susanodii/Glasp/Glasp.md

  Wait for the installation which will take few seconds.
 After installation, you will be taken to your Glasp dashboard.
  ![](images/welcome_to_glasp.png)

-  6. For easy access, pin the extiontion to your Chrome tool bar.
+  6. For easy access, pin the extention to your Chrome tool bar.
 To do this:
 - Click on your Chrome extention icon.